Measles alert, influenza vaccine and pertussis vaccine

 Influenza and pertussis vaccination in pregnancy

-Free influenza and pertussis (whooping cough) vaccines are provided to pregnant women through the National Immunisation Program.
+Free influenza and whooping cough vaccines are provided to pregnant women through the National Immunisation Program.

 Health practitioners are encouraged to speak to pregnant women and their partners about the importance of getting vaccinated against influenza and pertussis during pregnancy.